W-Kuah/hr-assistant/README.md

 - Algorithmically analyse applications and matched them their available open positions

-This project was made to demonstrate BASIC skills in the Java language and showcase a fundamental understanding in the principles of OOP (Abstraction, Inheritance, Encapsulation, Polymorphism...)
+This project was made to demonstrate BASIC skills in the Java language and showcase a fundamental understanding in the principles of OOP (Abstraction, Inheritance, Encapsulation, & Polymorphism).

+---Design choices were made in accordance to criteria rather than practicality---

 ---------------------------------------------
 Why is this useful: